 In fact, CMI’s research indicates that the big buckets of investments for marketers in 2021 will be website enhancements (67%) and content creation (66%).
 Demand is high—and growing higher.
 To meet that demand, organizations and their marketing staff members are eager to seek ways to keep the content pipeline full of up-to-date, relevant, and engaging content.

 Fortunately, they have a number of options to help them do that!
 Here we take a look at “5 Ways to Invest in Content Creation.”

 1) The In-House Approach

 Many companies have staff in-house to help carry the load when it comes to content creation.
-This can be a good source of content because of the expertise a company’s own FTEs may have about the company, its brand, and voice.
+This can be a good source of content because of the expertise a company’s own FTEs may have about the company, its brand, and its voice.
 When you really need deep knowledge of the products and services you offer that only those with the inside track are likely to have, the in-house approach may be the best one for you.

 2) The Agency Approach

 There are literally millions of agencies that content marketers can turn to for help with creating content, from small boutique firms to large multi-national organizations with a global presence.
 Whether you’re looking to outsource all of your content creation operations or just specific elements of creativity—e.g., help with branding, PR, video creation, podcast development, event management, etc.—there is a wide range of agencies with varying capabilities to help.